Schelin/AnalysisChoicesOLVH/README.md

 # AnalysisChoicesOLVH
-Supplementary material for manuscript "Analysis choices provide contrasting conclusions when evaluating jump performance: A multi-aspect inferential method applied to kinematic curves from the one-leg vertical hop in knee-injured and asymptomatic persons".
+Supplementary material for manuscript "Analysis choices impact movement evaluation: A multi-aspect inferential method applied to kinematic curves of vertical hops in knee-injured and asymptomatic persons".
 This ShinyApp allows for a complete and interactiv exploration of the different choices of aoutcome measures, leg comparisons and included joint comparisons.

 ## INSTALLATION ##